praneethvg/video-summarizer-go/README.md

 - **ProcessingEngine**: Orchestrates the pipeline, manages state, emits/handles events.
 - **WorkerPool**: Executes tasks in parallel, with concurrency limits per step.
 - **EventBus**: Decouples pipeline steps using pub/sub events.
+- **StateStore**: Manages the global state of requests and their status.
+- **OutputProvider**: Handles the final output of processed content (e.g., Google Drive, file system).

 ### Pipeline Flow
 1. New request arrives (API or background source)